Warm Up: Becoming a Lens Creator

 The best bit is that you’ll be in charge of your own experience.
 You’ll learn all the tricks of the trade by having a go, working at your own pace and you’ll have creative freedom to finally create the AR Lenses YOU want to create.

 At the end of the challenge, you’ll have the chance to enter one of your Lenses into our competition.
-The winner will get an all-expenses paid, once in a lifetime opportunity to take part in a work experience day at Snap HQ in London!
+The winner will get the opportunity to win a cash prize and professional development webinar training and an invitation to apply to the inaugural London Snap Lens Academy, Snap Inc’s summer program for rising AR design students.
 You’ll also get to meet loads of people who work in all sorts of different roles.
 Imagine how great that would look on your CV!

 Excited?
 We are too!